1. Planning an inclusive recruitment process

 - VPS Inclusive Language Guide to using language that is inclusive of LGBTIQ+ people

-- Easy English and plain language
+- Easy English and plain language documents

-- Designing for
+- Designing for Diversity

 Frame the position description to reflect the inherent requirements of the role and avoid including ‘nice to haves’ if they are not essential to the performance of the role.
 ‘Nice to have’ selection criteria that are not essential to the role may prevent people from applying.